govuk-one-login/tech-docs/README.md

 ### Installing the mermaid command line interface

-Run the following command to use the mermaid command line interface.
+Run the following command in your terminal to use the mermaid command line interface.

 ```
 npm install -g @mermaid-js/mermaid-cli